GCTC-NTGC/gc-digital-talent/documentation/accessibility.md

 ## E2E Testing

-> [!NOTE]
-> This may change but should remain similar.

-### `cypress-axe`
+### `@axe-core/playwright`

-We are doing automated a11y testing in our E2E testing with [`cypress-axe`](https://www.npmjs.com/package/cypress-axe).
-When writing tests your cypress tests, it is considered best practice to add `cy.checkA11y()` when changing the state of the application.
-Some examples (non-exhaustive) of when to check a11y with cypress are:
+We are doing automated a11y testing in our E2E testing with [`@axe-core/playwright`](https://www.npmjs.com/package/@axe-core/playwright).
+When writing tests with Playwright, refer to the [Playwright documentation](https://playwright.dev/docs/accessibility-testing) on best practices for a11y.

-- Initial loading of a page/component
-- After navigating to a new page
-- After opening a modal
-- After submitting a form (check errors/validation messages)

 ### Automated Audits